 Maths and English Homework Given Out On: Usually Mondays

 Maths and English Homework Due In On: Usually Fridays

 PE Days: Just Wednesday (for now)

 "Hello parents/guardians, so far it's been a pleasure teaching at St Marks.
 Each and everyone of the children in my class has been helpful, welcoming and very hardworking.
 I've had a blast with them so far!

 Thank you for reminding them about doing their homework, bringing their homework diary in every day, having the correct uniform and PE kit in school and reading with them or doing extra 'mini-homework'.

 They're been excellent and I consider myself rather lucky to have such a bright and endearing young class.

 If you would like to speak with myself about anything (or say hello), I will always be available at the end of the day around 3:15 when the class leaves the building.
-You will see me coming out of the building, behind my pupils.
-If I'm not there, ask another member of staff for me or for your child to come and get me and I will be happy to speak with you!
+You will see me coming out of the building, behind my pupils or just ahead of them.
+If I'm not there, ask another member of staff for me, or for your child to come and get me and I will be happy to speak with you!
 Thanks again."